Current as of November 2020 | Download print version (in PDF)

 Other types of NPOs, including religious organizations, political parties, unions, and cooperatives are beyond the scope of this Note given their limited interaction with US grantmakers.

 In Peru, there is no broad income tax exemption for NPOs.
-Instead, exemptions are based on whether the organization a) pursues specific purposes established by law; b) incorporates non-distribution constraints and dissolution provisions in its governing documents that comply with the relevant provisions of the tax laws; and c) has received an official determination on exemption by Peru’s Tax Administration (the Superintendencia Nacional de Aduanas y de Administracion Tributaria, or SUNAT).
+Instead, exemptions are based on whether the organization a) pursues specific and exclusive purposes established by law; b) incorporates non-distribution constraints and dissolution provisions in its governing documents that comply with the relevant provisions of the tax laws; and c) has received an official determination on exemption by Peru’s Tax Administration (the Superintendencia Nacional de Aduanas y de Administracion Tributaria, or SUNAT).
 Associations and foundations are eligible for exemptions granted under the tax laws; committees are not.

 Peru’s tax laws do not provide extensive tax benefits to donors.
 Donations to associations and foundations that pursue specific purposes can be deductible if several conditions are met (See Section V).